In the hands of Seashore Trolley Museum member volunteers,

 Gordon Pilkington had not at that time even gone to the Manchester people to buy the car or to arrange for buying it, so we took over that end of it and went up to see Roger Moscroft who was the Executive Assistant of the Manchester Street Railway, or the Power Company which owned the Street Railway.

-Dooks: To get to Manchester Public Service my understanding from Ted (Santarelli de Brasch) said was that you had a big problem trying to get to the people to talk to you.
+Dooks: To get to Manchester Public Service my understanding from Ted (Santarelli de Brasch) was that you had a big problem trying to get the people to talk to you.
 They kept putting you off and he mentioned a way that they were able to get to the President of the company.

 A: All I remember is that Roger Moscroft was sympathetic to us and I think he was the one who interceded.
 Their offices were up at (I think) 1000 Elm Street and they were in the same building, the same set of offices and a different floor as the power company up there, and the manager, as I recall was probably 70 years old at the time, wouldn't see anybody, but as I said, Roger Moscroft saw him for us and arranged for an interview for us to go up and talk to him.